Tularemia is an infectious disease that typically infects:

 - Cook the meat thoroughly.

-To decrease your overall risk of contracting this disease:
+To decrease your overall risk of contracting tularemia, you

-- Wear long pants and sleeves in the forest for tick prevention.
+- Wear long pants and sleeves in the forest to

 - Keep animal remains away from food or water.